shamil-sadigov/Imagegram/README.md

 There are some integration tests with Database.

-So if you want to run them, be sure that you specified connstring string for SQL Server in `test-settings.json`
+So if you want to run them, be sure that you specified connection string for SQL Server in `test-settings.json`

 ```
 {